Miến Gà Instant Pot (Vietnamese Chicken Glass Noodle Soup)

 – chopped fresh Thai pepper

 1. Clean the chicken by trimming fat and wash thoroughly with salt and warm sink water.
 Use vinegar as well if you wish.
 Rinse again with warm sink water.
-Place chicken into inner pot along with soaked Shiitake mushrooms, 1 onion, slices of ginger, rock sugar, 7 tbsp of Quốc Viet Chicken Soup Base, and 6 cups of boiling water.
+Place chicken into inner pot along with soaked Shiitake mushrooms, 1 onion, slices of ginger, rock sugar, 7 tbsp of Quốc Viet Chicken Soup Base (omit if you are not using)***, and 7 cups of boiling water.
 Using boiling water will speed up pressure building time.
 Select Manual/Pressure Cook, High Pressure, 12 minutes.
 5 minutes NPR.
+Alternatively, you can cook chicken using Manual/Pressure Cook, High Pressure, 6 minutes, 20-25 minutes NPR.

 2. Soak cellophane noodles in warm sink water for 10 minutes.
 Blanch in boiling water for 5 to 10 seconds, drain and set aside or add to individual bowl.

 4. Remove and discard onion.
-Switch to Saute mode and add about 12 more cups of boiling water.
-Bring broth to a boil and season to your taste with mushroom seasoning, sugar, salt and /or soup base (add 1/2 tsp at a time).
-I ended up only adding 1 tbsp of mushroom seasoning to my broth.
-Please cater to your taste!
+Switch to Saute mode and add about 11 more cups of boiling water.
+Bring broth to a boil and season to your taste. ***If you omitted soup base in Step 1, at this time add 2 tbsp of Sea Salt (if you use regular salt, add just 1.5 tbsp), 4 tbsp of Mushroom Seasoning, 1 tbsp of granulated sugar.
+Please cater to your taste and adjust accordingly!

-5. Place shredded chicken on a bed of sliced cabbage and Vietnamese corriander.
+5. Place shredded chicken on a bed of sliced cabbage and Vietnamese coriander.
 Garnish with fried shallot and cilantro.
 To assemble the bowl, ladle boiling broth with mushrooms onto cooked cellophane noodles.
 You can add shredded chicken directly into noodle bowl.
-Garnish with chopped green onion, cilantro and Vietnamese corriander.
+Garnish with chopped green onion, cilantro and Vietnamese coriander.
 Add ground pepper and fried shallot on top.
-Serve with bean sprout, sliced jalapeño and lime wedges.
+Serve with bean sprout, sliced jalapeno and lime wedges.
 Ginger Fish Sauce is a must for dipping the chicken!